 - Ask your insurance company if you can be assigned a case manager so you talk to the same person each time you call.

 - Your doctor may want to refer you to one or more specialists, such as a radiation oncologist or a reconstructive surgeon.
 Make sure these specialists are in your plan.
+For any in-hospital treatments, tell your team that you want to make sure that any providers who care for you are part of your plan.
+Sometimes, patients are surprised to get large bills from physicians who saw them in the hospital but aren’t accepted or preferred providers in their insurance plan.

 - Keep detailed records of all the claims you submit and note when they were submitted, whether they're still pending, and when they were paid.
+Again, the plan’s website might help do some of this work for you.

 - Keep copies of any and all paperwork related to your treatment, diagnosis, and insurance claims, including: